mbarrere/meta4ics/README.md

 == META4ICS ended at 2019-06-11 15:54:34.003 ==
 ```

-##### 2. View the solution
+##### View the solution

-Go to the browser and insert the viewer's URL: [http://localhost:8000/viz.html](http://localhost:8000/viz.html)
+If the webviewer is active, just go to [http://localhost:8000/viz.html](http://localhost:8000/viz.html), otherwise launch the webviewer (as shown in the first example) and follow the link.

-You should see the graph and the critical nodes:
+You should see the following hypergraph and critical nodes:

 ![Screenshot - hypergraph example](https://github.com/mbarrere/meta4ics/blob/master/screenshots/ics-expanded.png)